 Lighting Matters More Than You Think

-- Dimmed overhead lights if that’s all you have
+Dimmed overhead lights if that is what you have

 Choose Your Spot Intentionally